Steven Cole

 What if I do not have a UMNetID?

-To complete, the UM Biological Safety Training you must have a UMNetID login credentials to access UMLearn.
-If you are not eligible for a UMnetID (i.e. are not a UM student, staff or faculty), complete the Individual Sponsored Account form and submit to IST for UMLearn access.
+If you are not eligible for a UMnetID (i.e. are not a UM student, staff or faculty), your UM Host or Supervisor must complete an Individual Sponsored Account form and submit to IST.

 How do I provide site-specific training for my area?